pdaehne/DSUB19-Adapter/README.md

 must face in the direction marked on the silk screen (upwards in the image below).
-I recommend to put one of the IDC connectors into the box header, because it happens easily that the plastic of the socket melts and the pins start to move when you apply to much heat while soldering, and this might ruin the whole adapter!
+I recommend to put one of the IDC connectors into the box header, because it happens easily that the plastic of the socket melts and the pins start to move when you apply too much heat while soldering, and this might ruin the whole adapter!

 [![Soldering the Box Header](images/Solder_Box_Header.preview.jpg)](images/Solder_Box_Header.jpg?raw=1)